-North Korea’s nuclear weapons program is one of the world’s most intractable issues and a major security threat.
-But China and the U.S. view the menace through very different lenses.
+North Korea’s nuclear program is one of the world’s most intractable security issues.
+China and the U.S. view the menace through very different lenses.

 “China wants above all to avoid a chaotic collapse of North Korea.”